Read about the specific repertoire requirements for Non-EU/EEA aplicants to RDAM's Bachelor and Master's programmes below.

 Please note, that the page you are directed to contains information aimed at EU applicants.
 You should only look at the repertoire requirements for the Principal Study Audition relevant to the level you are applying for.
 You are not required to demonstrate the playing of broken triads, major and minor scales.
 Set tests and sight-readings are also not a part of the repertoire for Non-EU/EEA applicants.

 - Composition NOTE: Non-EU/EEA Composition applicants must submit the score of 3-5 composed pieces showing both technical and compositional skills.

 - Organ and Church Music

-Tonmeister applicants at Bachelor and Master's level will be contacted by RDAM in order to set up a telephone or Skype interview.
-Please contact International Office for information on the interview.
+Non-EU/EEA applicants at Bachelor and Master's level will be contacted by RDAM in order to set up a telephone or Skype interview.
+Find information on the interview here.
 Additionally, applicants may be asked to do an extra interview focusing on the musical entrance examination, including piano, ear training/solfége and theory.